Navarasa (TV series): Project Agni (Adbhutha – Wonder)

 The episode starts with Vishnu (Arvind Swami) recording himself discussing his struggles after discovering something about reality and the future.
 Flashbacks are shown of his wife and son on a beach, where he is deep in thought and not paying attention to his family.
-There are also scenes that show him standing alone on that beach with a gun.
+Some scenes show him standing alone on that beach with a gun.
 It is revealed that Vishnu is a scientist who researches space and time.
 He had rejected a job offer from ISRO (Indian Space Research Organisation) as he disliked working in a confined space and preferred his mind to be free.

-Sometime around 2020, Vishnu invites his friend Krishna (Prasanna) – who works in ISRO – to his home to share something extra-ordinary.
+Sometime around 2020, Vishnu invites his friend Krishna (Prasanna), who works in ISRO, to his home to share something extraordinary.
 Vishnu shows him the date 21 December 2012, which is when the Maya calendar supposedly predicts that the world would end.
-But since that did not happen, he theorizes that an extremely intelligent alien species called “Anunnaki” are the ones controlling our reality.
-He tells Krishna that the universe is a computer simulation controlled by them – that our whole life is programmed and we are characters in a game of life and death.
+Since that did not happen, he theorizes that an intelligent alien species called “Anunnaki” is the one controlling reality.
+He tells Krishna that the universe is a computer simulation controlled by them, that our whole life is programmed, and we are characters in a game of life and death.
 He believes that is why astrology also works.
 Krishna grows increasingly irritated with Vishnu's theories and decides to leave.
 Suddenly, Vishnu closes his eyes and appears to do something.
 Another Vishnu and Krishna appear in the house, and both tell the original Krishna to stay and listen to the rest of Vishnu’s theory.
-Vishnu goes on to say there are two worlds: one is the world we are physically alive in and the other is a subconscious “dream” world in which we are living subconsciously.
+Vishnu goes on to say there are two worlds: one is the world we are physically alive in, and the other is a subconscious “dream” world in which we live subconsciously.
 He believes that on 21 December 2012, our dream world started to be destroyed by population growth.
-He thinks that if things continue this way, humans will one day lose the abilities to use their imagination or dream.
+He thinks that if things continue this way, humans will one day lose the ability to use their imagination or dream.